-If you are curious about Cuba or planning a visit, then get reading with these 38 best books about Cuba.
+Whether you are an armchair traveler or planning a visit, you can load up your TBR with these 36 best books about Cuba.

 Cuba is having a moment.
 It has a warm Caribbean location, an evolving but still Communist economy and a fraught relationship with the United States.
-It’s an odd combination of great beach destination and global oddity that drives visitors to go there and see for themselves what the country is all about.
+Cuba is an odd combination of great beach destination and global oddity that makes people curious to learn more about it’s history and culture.

-Havana is well known for being a favorite haunt of Earnest Hemmingway but he’s not the only one who lived there or was inspired by Cuba.
-The following 38 Cuban books cover literary fiction, fantasy, thrillers and non-fiction that features the people of Cuba and the island itself as a major character in its own drama.
+While Havana is well known for being a favorite haunt of Earnest Hemmingway but he’s not the only one who lived there or was inspired to write about it.
+So, I’ve curated the following list of Cuban books to cover literary fiction, fantasy, thrillers and non-fiction that features the people of Cuba and the island itself as a major character in its own drama.